Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway.
 The uplink and downlink fragmentation FPorts MUST be different.
-Mechanism to share those FPorts values is out-of-scope of this document.
-In order to improve interoperability, it is RECOMMENDED to use:

-* RuleID = b'TBC (8-bit) for uplink fragmentation, named FPortUp
-* RuleID = b'TBC (8-bit) for downlink fragmentation, named FPortDown
-* 8-bit RuleIDs for compression, in the range [1;223] except values previously defined RuleID fragmentation.

-Application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
-A set of FPort values is REQUIRED for each gateway instance the device is required to communicate with.

-The only uplink messages using the FPortsDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
-Similarly, the only downlink messages using the FPortsUp ports are the fragmentation SCHC control messages of an uplink fragmentation session.

 ## Rule ID management

+RuleID minimum length MUST be minimum 8-bits, and RECOMMENDED length is 8-bits.
-RuleID is encoded in the LoRaWAN FPort for SCHC C/D. LoRaWAN supports up to 222 application FPorts in range [1;223].
-SCHC-over-LoRaWAN defines FPort ranges dedicated to SCHC F/R. Application MAY reserve some FPort values for other needs.
+RuleID MSB is encoded in the LoRaWAN FPort as described in
+{{Fig-lorawan-schc-payload}}.
+LoRaWAN supports up to 223 application FPorts in range [1;223], it implies that RuledID MSB SHOULD be insidethis range.
+Application MAY reserve some FPort values for other needs.
-A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found), the RECOMMANDED value is b'TBC (8-bit).

-RuleIDs FPortsUp and FPortsDown are reserved for fragmentation.
+A RuleID SHOULD be reserved to tag packets for which SCHC compression was not possible (no matching Rule was found).
+RuleIDs FPortsUp and FPortsDown are reserved for fragmentation, in order to improve interoperability RECOMMENDED values are:

+* RuleID = 20 (8-bit) for uplink fragmentation, named FPortUp
+* RuleID = 21 (8-bit) for downlink fragmentation, named FPortDown
+* RuleID = 22 (8-bit) for which SCHC compression was not possible

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID not FPortsUp nr FPortsDown means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.
+A RuleID not FPortsUp or FPortsDown means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.

+The only uplink messages using the FPortsDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+Similarly, the only downlink messages using the FPortsUp ports are the fragmentation SCHC control messages of an uplink fragmentation session.

+Application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
+A set of FPort values is REQUIRED for each gateway instance the device is required to communicate with.

+Mechanism to share those RuleID values is out-of-scope of this document

 ## IID computation